yanganto/test-with/README.md

 If you forget to add `#[test]` flag on the test case, `#[test_with]` macro will add it for you.

 Rust version `1.61` of stable channel or `2022-03-30` of nightly channel will show the ignore message.
-If the ignore message does not show in the Rust version you used, the feature `ign-msg` can be used to work around. and the name of ignored test case will be rewritten, such that you can easier to know why the test is ignored.
+If the ignore message does not show in the previous Rust version you used, the feature `ign-msg` can be used to work around. and the name of ignored test case will be rewritten, such that you can easier to know why the test is ignored.

 ## Environment Variable